 The first volume of Tatsulok is Ang Pakikipagsapalaran ni Pamboy D’Tomboy (The Adventures of Pamboy, the Tomboy).
 It introduced the audience to the concepts of lesbophobia and discrimination.
 The second issue discussed the significance of National Lesbian Day (December 8) and International Human Rights Day (December 10).
 The third issue, released in time for International Women’s Day (March 8) in 2011, celebrated lesbian love and underscored the importance of protecting lesbian rights as women’s human rights.
 The fourth issue discussed the importance of the International Day Against Homophobia (IDAHO), while also dealing with community organizing.
 The last issue discussed the significance of the International Day for the Elimination of Violence Against Women, while also dealing with coming out, among others.
 Tatsulok was supported by the Fund for Global Human Rights, the Global Fund for Women and Mama Cash.

-Copies of the comics have been made also available in the libraries of many universities, colleges, and NGOs in Metro Manila to strengthen partnerships and alliances with advocates of the sector to push policies in support of LBT human rights at all levels across sectors.
+Copies of the comics have also been made available in the libraries of many universities, colleges, and NGOs in Metro Manila to strengthen partnerships and alliances with advocates of the sector to push policies in support of LBT human rights at all levels across sectors.

 For more information about Galang and its work, see galangphilippines.org.